evanwill/go-go-ghpages/0-prep.md

 `gem install jekyll bundler`

-This will take a minute as Gem installs all the dependencies and builds extensions.
+This will take a minute as Gem installs all the dependencies and builds extensions (on Windows it may appear as if nothing is happening, but be patient!).

 > Note: Linux users may need to `sudo`, to avoid this install Ruby using [RVM](http://rvm.io/) or add a gem install directory to `.bashrc`.
 > On Windows, if `gem` returns an error about secure connections, it may be necessary to update to a newer version of RubyGems as some versions have out of date SSL certificates.